 An acknowledgement of your submission will be sent once it is processed by committee staff.

 Are submissions published?

-Submissions that are not relevant to the committee's inquiry or that contain offensive remarks may not be accepted.
-You will be informed if the committee decides not to accept your submission.
+Submissions that are not relevant to the committee's inquiry, contain offensive remarks, or are otherwise inappropriate may not be accepted by the committee.